 - Can take a long time to get a good payout

 Another easy way to sell your phone is to use Go Recell.
-Like Gizmogrind, these guys are easy to use and offer good value for your phone.
+These guys are easy to use and offer good value for your phone.
 They’ll even pay for you to ship your phone to them!

 - Quebec-based company

 - Operating since 2013 – Good trading history